-Short and sweet post today to encourage all new parents to remember that our partners will care for their babies differently from us.
-They are unique individuals who come to their role of parenting with their own set of family and life experiences, thoughts and ideas about how to take care of a baby.
-Some of these differences are big and can end up being deal breakers.
-If this is true for you, you’ll need to figure some things out and it might take a professional to help.
-Those big differences don’t just “go away” or “get better with time.”
+Now, some of these differences are big and can end up being deal breakers.
+If this is true for your family, you’ll need to figure some things out and it might take a professional to help.
+I hate to break it to you, but those big differences don’t just “go away” or “get better with time.”
 Honest, open communication is key to being able to trust one another as partners in parenting.

-Whatever your parenting style might be, different parents provide safety and security to their baby.
-Just in very different ways.
-One parent keeps their little one close in a snug embrace, while another gathers them up and holds on tight after an exhilarating experience in defying gravity.
+Whatever your parenting style might be, parents provide safety and security to their baby in very different ways.
+One might keep their little one close in a snug embrace, while another gathers them up and holds on tight after an exhilarating experience in defying gravity.

 But BOTH approaches, help your baby learn how to fly.

 Who’s the more safety conscious parent in your family?
 Is it you or your partner that’s a little more on the wild-side?
 How do you think your baby responds to these differences?